What we know about the deadly collision at LaGuardia Airport

 “We are working with authorities to confirm the number of injuries and if there are any other fatalities,” Air Canada President and CEO Michael Rousseau said.

-Two firefighters inside the truck, identified Monday as Sgt.
-Michael Orsillo and Officer Adrian Baez, were both hospitalized.
-Both injured firefighters are expected to recover from their injuries, Garcia said.
+The two firefighters in the truck, identified Monday as Sgt.
+Michael Orsillo and Officer Adrian Baez were both hospitalized, Garcia said, adding that one was expected to be released Monday afternoon, while the other would be kept overnight for observation.

+Other Port Authority firefighters witnessed the crash and quickly began “evacuating the passengers, securing their safety while not knowing if their fellow officers in Truck 1 were dead or alive,” the Port Authority Police Benevolent Association said in a statement.

 One flight attendant who survived the crash was found outside the aircraft – still strapped in her seat, a law enforcement source told CNN.